Justin-Le/nonverbal-toolkit/README.md

 * Cleft Lip/Palate
 * Severe Injury

 and others that cause disfigurement.
 To make matters worse, even a single condition can have huge variation between examples, making it nearly impossible to create a dataset that represents, for instance, all individuals with cerebral palsy.
-For researchers and medical practitioners who aim to develop an expression recognition system for that adapts to their individual patients, a software toolkit would greatly facilitate the process.
+For researchers and medical practitioners who aim to develop an expression recognition system that adapts to their individual patients, a software toolkit would greatly facilitate the process.
 Such a toolkit would need to encompass three major tasks:

 * collecting individualized data, tailored to the unique expressions of each patient
-* fitting models to the data in an iterative fashion, to avoid having to refit on the entire dataset with every new addition of data
+* fitting models to the data iteratively, to avoid having to refit on the entire dataset with every new addition of data
 * making predictions on new expressions in real-time, to act as a means of instant communication between patient and caretaker

 NVTK is a budding attempt to achieve this.